cleder/fastkml/docs/index.rst

 Why yet another KML library?
 None of the existing ones quite fitted my requirements, namely:

-* fastkml can *read and write* KML files, feeding fastkmls output back into fastkml   and serializing it again will result in the same output.
+* Fastkml can *read and write* KML files, feeding fastkmls output back into fastkml   and serializing it again will result in the same output.
 * You can parse any kml snipppet, it does not need to be a complete KML document.